Last updated on December 13th, 2022 at 03:57 am

 7. Create a Personalized Item

 You can make any item more special by personalizing it for the receiver.
-It doesn’t matter what it is—clothing, jewelry, tote bags, pens, mugs, pillows, and even mousepads and cutting boards can be easily personalized.
+It doesn’t matter what it is—clothing, jewelry, tote bags, pens, mugs, pillows, and canvas prints can be easily personalized–even cutting boards and barware!

 Do you have any other ideas for gift-giving on a budget?
 Leave us a comment below.